Import Facebook Ads Data To Google Sheets

 How to Import Facebook Ads Data to Google Sheets

 This article shows two options on how to import Facebook ads data to Google Sheets.
-Option 1 is using a Google Sheets add-on.
+Option 1 is using a Google Sheets extension.
 Option 2 is using a third-party integration tool.
 No required coding skills.
 Note that the data below is for paid advertising and not from organic Facebook pages.

 *You can also import and connect Facebook Ads data to Looker Studio.

-Option 1: Google Sheets Add-On
+Option 1: Google Sheets Extension

 You’ll use Two Minute Reports for this option.
 Two Minute Reports imports data from the Facebook API directly to Google Sheets in minutes.
 Create an account and get started.
-Another Google Sheets add-on to use is Supermetrics.
+Another Google Sheets extension to use is Supermetrics.

-Installing The Google Sheets Add-on
+Installing The Google Sheets Extension

 1 – Go to your Google Drive workspace.